rstudio/rstudio-conf-2022-program/bringing-people-together/save-ocean-of-time-streamline.md

 talk_id: 22146
 talk_slug: save-ocean-of-time-streamline
 talk_type: regular
+talk_tags: [champion, process, story]
 session_slug: bringing-people-together
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Save an ocean of time: streamline data wrangling with R
+talk_title: "Save an ocean of time: streamline data wrangling with R"
 # A short version of the title, suitable for small displays
 talk_title_short: Save an ocean of time
 # A link to your talk's materials, when ready